CARV-ICS-FORTH/parallax/README.md

 Parallax requires CMake version >= 3.11.0.
 On Centos/RHEL this is supplied from the EPEL repository and can be installed with:

-	sudo yum install cmake3 kernel-devel gcc-c++
+	sudo yum install cmake3 kernel-devel gcc-c++ numactl-devel boost-devel

-#### Dependencies for Single Node Parallax

-	sudo yum install numactl-devel boost-devel
 ## Build Configuration

-Compilation is done using the clang compiler, provided by the clang package in most Linux distributions.
+Compilation is done using the gcc/clang compilers, provided by the gcc/clang packages in most Linux distributions.
 To configure Parallax's build systems and build it run the commands: